 Fairey Swordfish wreck is located approximately 5 km off Sliema coast in northeast Malta.
 This is a boat dive for technical divers.
 The airplane wreck lies at a depth of around 70 m on sandy seabed.
 Swordfish’s metal frame structure is quite intact; the wings and tail are visible, but the covering fabric is gone.
 Plane’s radial engine still has its three-bladed propeller attached.

 Fairey Swordfish airplane wreck was found in June 2017.
 As of 1st May 2019 Swordfidh is under protection of Heritage Malta, and diving the wreck requires a special permit.
 Read more about diving the historical wrecks in Malta

-For divers interested in airplane wrecks, there are few shallower dive sites in Malta: Bristol Beaufighter, Bristol Blenheim Bomber, Mosquito Fighter Bomber and Lockheed P2V Neptune.
+For scuba divers interested in airplane wrecks, there are few shallower dive sites in Malta: Bristol Beaufighter, Bristol Blenheim Bomber, Mosquito Fighter Bomber and Lockheed P2V Neptune.
 These plane wrecks are between 30 and 42 m deep.
 Other technical airplane wreck dives are Junkers Ju 88 and Liberator Bomber B24, both at 57 m depth.

 More info about Fairey Swordfish dive site

 Comments and Ratings